-5.14 LD administers the territory-wide WITS Scheme which aims at helping low-income earners reduce their cost of travelling to and from work and encouraging them to secure or stay in employment.
+5.17 LD administers the territory-wide WITS Scheme which aims at helping lowincome earners reduce their cost of travelling to and from work and encouraging them to secure or stay in employment.
 Qualified applicants may choose to apply for WITS on an individual or household basis for the previous six to 12 months in each application, with the monthly subsidy of \$600 (or \$300 at half-rate).
-The income and asset limits for the subsidy had been raised since the claim month of February 2014 under the annual adjustment mechanism.
-As at year end, a total of 85 431 applicants received subsidies totalling \$861 million.
+The income and asset limits for the subsidy had been raised since the claim month of February 2016 under the annual adjustment mechanism.
+In 2016, we completed a review of the Scheme and rolled out enhancement measures.
+As at year end, a total of 109 346 applicants received subsidies totalling \$1,451 million.